 However, one cannot dispute that TopstepTrader would be an excellent way to test if you’re actually a profitable trader.
 If you cannot get funded, perhaps you’re not as good a trader as you thought?

 Ultimately, TopstepTrader is upfront about their business.
-They charge traders for access to the simulation because the vast majority will never get funded, however, they will stick to their word and fund you if manage to meet their funding guidelines.
+They charge traders for access to the simulation because the vast majority will never get funded; however, they will stick to their word and fund you if you manage to meet their funding guidelines.

 - Chance for traders with little capital to trade full-time